gajus/eslint-plugin-jsdoc/.README/rules/check-param-names.md

 #### Destructuring

-Note that by default the rule will not report parameters present on the docs but missing from the function signature when an object rest property is part of that function signature since the missing properties might be a part of the object rest property.
+Note that by default the rule will not report parameters present on the docs but non-existing on the function signature when an object rest property is part of that function signature since the seemingly non-existing properties might actually be a part of the object rest property.

 ```js
 /**